 Projects and Programs Funded by INCITE

-INCITE provides financial, institutional, and research and administrative expertise for a number of projects.
+INCITE provides financial, institutional, and research and administrative expertise for a number of projects, through such initiatives as Resources for Nonprofits.
 In addition, INCITE has funded and supported more than 100 University events since 2013, a fuller listing of INCITE-sponsored events, including our INCITEment series, can be found here.
 A selection of projects funded by INCITE since 2015 includes:

 First funded in July 2015, INCITE has provided ongoing support to the Family Portrait Project through oral history trainings and transcription.
-Motivated by Art Start’s mission to use the creative process to empower underserved homeless youth and families, the Family Portrait Project is a multimedia exhibition highlighting the important stories of NYC families experiencing homelessness.
+Motivated by Art Start’s mission to use the creative process to empower underserved homeless youth and families, the Family Portrait Project is a multimedia exhibition highlighting the important stories of NYC families experience homelessness.
+Support to Art Start has been provided through our Resources for Nonprofits initiative.

 Advancing Solutions in Policy, Implementation, Research and Engagement for Refugees (ASPIRE) is a multidisciplinary program of activities at Columbia University for which INCITE has provided ongoing financial and administrative support.
 More specifically, INCITE has supported ASPIRE’s research projects which are developed through in-country collaborations in Jordan and Turkey.
 In addition, INCITE has also provided support in network survey and project design.